fbayramli/i2dl/README.md

 # i2dl
-Introduction to Deep Learning (IN2346)
+TUM - Introduction to Deep Learning (IN2346)